Is it time to address menopause in your workplace?

 You’ll discover that a menopause friendly workplace is actually good for everyone as some of the top issues that menopausal working women struggle with, such as fatigue, mental health symptoms or insomnia, will also affect a significant proportion of your workforce.

-This training fits well within existing frameworks for promoting mental health in the workplace.
+This training fits well within existing frameworks for promoting mental health in the workplace as well as diversity and inclusion and female leadership development programs.

 Here is what you get:

-Each module entails a short video ( 5 – 10 min max), pdf fact sheet and a takeaway exercise to translate learning into action.
+Each module entails a short video ( 5 – 10 min max), downloadable pdf fact sheet, quizzes to reinforce learnings and a takeaway exercise to translate learning into action.

 2 x live webinars for questions, trouble shooting and to share group wisdom.